KamranAghlami/Lua_Cpp_Template/README.md

 # Lua_Cpp_Template
-Example of integrating Lua runtime in C++
+Example of integrating the Lua runtime in C++